Our free letter O tracing worksheets are for kids learning to write, whether in homeschool's, pre-k, preschool or kindergarten.

 Our worksheets tend to use animals as we noticed more of a reaction in children who use them.
-For this reason we also make our worksheets colorful and vibrant, so you have the option to print in color if you wish.
+For this reason we also make our worksheets colorful and vibrant.

 A famous quote by Benjamin Franklin...
 "Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn" has moved feelings of inspiration in me many times and continues to do so.
 As long as they are personally involved and not just listening to explanations you're on the right track I'd say.